 - 3.7.1 Some female applicants may apply for asylum or make a human rights claim based on the grounds that they are the victims of domestic violence and are unable to seek protection from the authorities. - 3.7.2 Treatment.
 Domestic violence is reportedly widespread in South Africa and includes physical, sexual, emotional, and verbal abuse, as well as harassment and stalking by former partners.
-In August 2008, the Acting Commissioner of Police reported to parliament that between July and December 2007 police recorded 50,497 incidents of domestic violence, though only a quarter led to criminal cases.
-Rape and other forms of gender-based violence continue to be under-reported.
-According to NGOs, about one in four women are in abusive relationships, but few report it. - 3.7.3 Sufficiency of protection.
+Police officials reported to parliament that between July 2006 and June 2007, police recorded 88,784 incidents of 'domestic violence' in terms of the 1988 Domestic Violence Act.
+However, Rape and other forms of gender-based violence continue to be under-reported.
+According to NGOs, an estimated 25% of women are in abusive relationships, but few report it. - 3.7.3 Sufficiency of protection.
 The 1988 Domestic Violence Act defines victims of domestic violence (including persons who are not in legal or common-law marriages), facilitates the serving of protection orders on abusers, requires the police to take victims to a place of safety, and allows police to seize firearms at the scene and to arrest abusers without a warrant.
 Violating a protection order is punishable by a prison sentence of up to five years, or twenty years if additional criminal charges are brought.
-The Department of Justice reported that over 63,000 protection orders were issued by the courts between April 2006 and March 2007. - 3.7.4 According to national Department of Social Development officials, there were nearly one hundred domestic violence shelters operating in July 2008.
-The Government financed 39 shelters for abused women in 2008 and continued to conduct domestic violence awareness campaigns.
+The Department of Justice reported that over 63,000 protection orders were issued by the courts between April 2006 and March 2007. - 3.7.4 In 2007, the Government financed 39 shelters for abused women and continued to conduct domestic violence awareness campaigns.
 However, women experiencing violence have reported inadequate responses from some police officials.
 While some police facilitate women's access to protection orders, others reportedly refer complaints back to families, fail to seize dangerous weapons, or refuse to take any steps unless the complainant lays criminal charges first. - 3.7.5 Internal relocation.
 The law provides for freedom of movement within the country and the Government generally respects this right in practice.
-It is therefore practicable for applicants to relocate to other parts of South Africa to escape domestic violence and except where the circumstances of an individual applicant indicate otherwise, it would not be unduly harsh to expect them to do so. - 3.7.6 Conclusion.
-Domestic violence is widespread in South Africa but there is in general sufficient protection and internal relocation is also an option where in the particular circumstances of the applicant's case it is not considered unduly harsh for them to relocate.
+It is therefore practicable for applicants to relocate to other parts of South Africa to escape domestic violence and except

+&lt;sup>10 USSD 2007: South Africa (Section 5) & Amnesty International (AI) Report 2008: South Africa where the circumstances of an individual applicant indicate otherwise, it would not be unduly harsh to expect them to do so.